 ignite: futures with promise

 Teen Living Programs (TLP) was started decades ago to help homeless youths.
 Originally TLP started as a place that provided temporary housing for youths.
 But over many decades, the organization became a nationally recognized place for youths to reimagine their futures.

-Recently, TLP recognized the needed to rebrand to more accurately reflect the work the organization was doing today.
+Recently, TLP recognized the need to rebrand to reflect the work the organization was doing today.
 They worked with Prosper Strategies, a nonprofit consulting firm based in Chicago, to update their brand identity and messaging to communicate their growing mission and appeal to a bigger audience of volunteers and funders.

 What you can learn from ignite: